awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 # Live Streaming with Automated Multi-Language Subtitling

-Live Streaming with Automated Multi-Language Subtitling is a solution that automatically generates multi-language subtitles for live streaming video content.
-Adding subtitles to your live video content can help improve reach and access, exposing your content to a much larger audience.
+Live Streaming with Automated Multi-Language Subtitling is a solution that automatically generates multi-language subtitles for live events.

-This solution uses Machine Learning (ML) services for transcription and translation, without the need for a human stenographer.
-This enables you to automate the subtitling process and reach a wider range of customers.
-However, the quality of transcription and translation services are affected by numerous factors and may result in suboptimal output.
-This solution may require additional customization or human supervision for broadcast-grade applications.
+This solution uses Machine Learning (ML) services for transcription and translation.
+This implementation provides subtitles not to be confused with captions that are used for broadcast television.

 For more details see the [solution home page](https://aws.amazon.com/solutions/live-streaming-with-automated-multi-language-subtitling/).